rundeck/rundeck/docs/en/manpages/man5/job-v20.5.md

       </job>
     </joblist>

-## id
+## uuid

-The job identifier is a sub-element of [job](#job).
-This is normally defined by RunDeck upon job creation.
-If it is specified,  job will be created with this id.
+The UUID is a sub-element of [job](#job).
+This string can be set manually (if you are writing the job definition from scratch), or will be assigned at job creation time by the RunDeck server using a random UUID.
+This string should be as unique as possible if you set it manually.

-If a job was already defined with this id, it will be updated with the included job definition.
+This identifier is used to uniquely identify jobs when ported between RunDeck instances.

 ## name

 The job name is a sub-element of [job](#job).
-The combination of  'name' and  [group](#group) must be unique if the [id](#id) identifier is not included.
+The combination of  'name' and  [group](#group) and [project](#project) must be unique if the [uuid](#uuid) identifier is not included.

 ## description